ErwanDavid/musicbrainztoneo/Readme.md

 ```

+__Pioneers in Industrial Metal__
-Pioneers in Industrial Metal (here searched as having an 'electro' style musician in a metal band!)
+ Here searched as having an 'electro' style musician in a metal band!)

 ![example01](images/pioneerIndustrial.png "Pioneers in Industrial Metal")